serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 `yarn integration`

-### End-to-end tests
+#### End-to-end tests

-The end-to-end tests will automatically verify a real deployment to AWS.
+The end-to-end tests will automatically verify a real deployment to AWS using a test app.
 The test app may also be useful for you to manually verify your changes.

 1. First, change directory to the test [Next.js app](https://github.com/serverless-nextjs/serverless-next.js/tree/master/packages/e2e-tests/next-app).
 Run `yarn install` to install dependencies.
 2. Follow the section on deploying to your own AWS account.
 3. Save the CloudFront distribution URL somewhere.
-4. Run the Cypress tests by running the following command, replacing `CYPRESS_BASE_URL` with your CloudFront distribution:
+4. Run the Cypress tests by running the following command, replacing `CYPRESS_BASE_URL` with your CloudFront distribution URL:

 `CYPRESS_BASE_URL=https://dxxxxxxxxxxxx.cloudfront.net yarn e2e`

 This will run the tests in headless mode using the [Electron](https://www.electronjs.org/) browser, which is based on Chromium.
-You can also run it in Chrome using `--browser chrome`.
+You can also run it in Chrome by adding arguments `--browser chrome`.

 ### Deploying to AWS and testing your changes